Home Solar Panel 101: A Beginner's Guide

 Once you’ve chosen an installer, the process of going solar follows a clear path.
 A professional team handles the technical details, but knowing what to expect can make the entire experience feel much smoother.
 From the first conversation to flipping the switch, here’s a look at the key milestones on your way to energy independence.

-Step 1: Consultation and site check
+Step 1: The Initial Consultation and Site Visit

 The first step is a detailed conversation and a thorough look at your property.
 A solar consultant will visit your home to assess its suitability for solar panels.
 They’ll check your roof’s condition, its orientation, and its slope.
 According to the Department of Energy, solar panels perform best on south-facing roofs with a slope between 15 and 40 degrees.
 The consultant will also look for any potential shading from trees or nearby buildings that could impact your system’s performance.
 This initial check is a crucial part of our approach, as it ensures we gather all the necessary information to design a system that’s perfect for your home and energy goals.

-Step 2: System design and permits
+Step 2: Designing Your System and Handling Permits

 After the site check, your installer will use that data to create a custom system design.
 This includes determining the right number of panels, their placement, and the best inverter and battery options for your needs.
 You’ll receive a detailed proposal outlining the system’s specifications, the total cost, and your projected energy savings.
 This is also when you’ll finalize your payment method, whether you’re paying with cash, getting a loan, or leasing.
 Once you approve the design, your installer will handle the complex part: submitting all the necessary paperwork and securing permits from your local city or county.

-Step 3: Installation and going live
+Step 3: Installation Day and Flipping the Switch

 With permits in hand, it’s time for installation day.
 A team of qualified, certified installers will arrive to mount the racking and panels on your roof and connect the system to your home’s electrical panel.
 This process typically takes one to three days.
 After the physical installation is complete, a representative from your utility company will perform a final inspection and grant Permission to Operate (PTO).
 Once you have PTO, you can officially turn your system on.
 Many solar companies provide apps that let you track your system’s performance in real time, so you can watch the savings add up from day one.